Learn to row

 All the details about Learn to Row classes at the WA Rowing Club

-'New to rowing?
-We run two-week Learn to Row courses from October to February each year.
-Training is on Monday, Thursday and Saturday mornings.
+New to rowing?
+We run stand alone, two-week, Learn to Row courses from October to March each year.

 Cost: $195